AterLux/PhpSimpleExpression/README.md

     $se->checkVars($vars); // Exception will be thrown, since `sinus` is unknown variable name
 ```

-## Case insensetive
+## Case insensitive

-**NOTE:** expression is case insensetive.
+**NOTE:** expression is case insensitive.
 All variable names are turned into the lower case.
 So, array passed to `run` method should have keys in lower case

 ## Optimizations

-At the compile time some optimizations may be performed.
+At the compile time, some optimizations may be performed.

-Once and most important optimization is precalculation of constant expressions. for example in expression `sin(PI / 2)` (considering usage of default context) at the compile-time, PI will replaced by the constant value, then PI / 2 expression is calculated, then sin function performed.
-Returned value will be stored as a constant in the resulting expression, avoiding recalculation of the same expression on each run.
+Once and most important optimization is precalculation of constant expressions. for example in the expression `sin(PI / 2)` (considering the usage of default context) at the compile-time, PI will be replaced by the constant value, then `PI / 2` expression is calculated, then sin function performed.
+The returned value will be stored as a constant in the resulting expression, avoiding recalculation of the same expression on each run.

-Some less obvious optimizations also can be peformed.
+Some less obvious optimizations also can be performed.
 Such as combining successive concatenations in a single, or combining math operands (e.g. `(x * 4) / 2` => `(x * 2)` etc.

 To check how optimizations were done, you can use `debugDump()` method of a `SimpleExpression`.
-It will return textual representation of evaluation tree.
+It will return a textual representation of evaluation tree.

 ```php
   $s = "(PI > 3) ? sin(x * 2 * PI) : sqrt(y)";